 AbbVie purchases, in the ordinary course of business, raw materials and supplies essential to its operations from numerous suppliers around the world.
 In addition, certain medical devices and components necessary for the manufacture of AbbVie products are provided by unaffiliated third party suppliers.
-Other than the Lupron near-term supply issue which has impacted availability of certain formulations, AbbVie has not experienced any recent significant availability problems or supply shortages that impacted fulfillment of product demand.
+Despite the disruption to the global supply chain caused by COVID-19, AbbVie has continued to supply patients with no material supply impact, except for the previously-disclosed near-term supply issues impacting Lupron.
+Given the general increased global volatility due to the pandemic, AbbVie is monitoring and taking actions to mitigate potential supply shortages which may impact the fulfillment of product demand.